 The certification is attained by offsetting the company’s entire operational carbon footprint, through the purchase of endangered tropical habitat.
 This is part of a scheme operated by the World Land Trust, of which Sir David Attenborough is a Patron.

-“It’s not just about us – this now enables our clients to demonstrate their environmental credentials.
+“We are firm believers in the environmental credentials of print and paper, and this latest investment enables us to broaden our commitment to sustainability.
+It’s not just about us – this now enables our clients to demonstrate their environmental credentials.
 By using St Austell Printing Company as their printing partner, combined with a carbon balanced paper option, the print can carry a “carbon balanced print” certification.
 This shows that the carbon from the production of their entire publication has been offset.
 No matter how big or small the project.”

+Sustainability and the Environment have been at the heart of SAPC’s growth and expansion.
+In 2013 we moved into a purpose-built sustainable factory which features rainwater harvesting and natural ventilation.
 Since then, sustainability investments have included new energy-efficient presses, installing one of Cornwall’s largest roof-based solar panel arrays and being named the UK’s most environmentally-friendly printing company after scooping four major awards.